minhnguyenit14/es6-import-sorter/README.md

 #### `sectionPrefix`

 Define your prefix of sections.
-Every line of code, inside the sortable area, if starting with the prefix will be treated as a new section for dividing.
+Every line of code, inside the sortable area, if starting with this prefix will be treated as a new section for dividing.

+> NOTE: If you don't define this config then every line inside the sortable area will be sorted.
+If you do, every line inside non-titled sections will be ignored.

 #### `sectionNames`